InValid202/rr_robot/README.md

             catkin_make

+6. go to src file of rr_robot package and add permission to execute gui python file:

+            cd src/rr_robot/src

+7. add permission to execute gui python file

+            chmod +x remote_gui_realtime.py

-6. launch a launch file in rr_robot package with your port that connect with your Arduino:
+8. launch a launch file in rr_robot package with your port that connect with your Arduino (you can check port in your Arduino IDE):

+            roslaunch rr_robot rr_robot.launch port:="{Your port}"

-            roslaunch rr_robot rr_robot.launch port:="/dev/ttyUSB0"
+   example: roslaunch rr_robot rr_robot.launch port:="dev/ttyUSB0"

-7.